AyanleHashi/XML-Parser/README.md

 # XML-Parser
-For extracting information from Pubs_basedon_TCIA0716.xml
+A WIP script for extracting publication data from the Cancer Imaging Archive publication list (last updated May 2018).